ready4-dev/ready4show/README.md

-ready4show provides tools for authoring reproducible analyses, technical documentation, and scientific summaries for studies implemented with the ready4 youth mental health system model (https://www.ready4-dev.com).
+ready4show provides tools for authoring reproducible analyses, technical documentation, and scientific summaries for studies implemented with the ready4 framework (https://www.ready4-dev.com).
 This development version of the ready4show package has been made available as part of the process of testing and documenting the package.
 If you have any questions, please